endurodave/C_Allocator/README.md

 Originally published on CodeProject at: <a href="https://www.codeproject.com/Articles/1272619/A-Fixed-Block-Memory-Allocator-in-C"><strong>A Fixed Block Memory Allocator in C</strong></a>

-<p><a href="https://www.cmake.org/">CMake</a>&nbsp;is used to create the build files.
-CMake is free and open-source software.
-Windows, Linux and other toolchains are supported.
-See the <strong>CMakeLists.txt </strong>file for more information.</p>
+# Getting Started

+[CMake](https://cmake.org/) is used to create the project build files on any Windows or Linux machine.
+The allocator  source code works on any C/C++ compiler on any platform.

+1. Clone the repository.
+2. From the repository root, run the following CMake command:
+   `cmake -B Build .`
+3. Build and run the project within the `Build` directory.

 # Introduction